-You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.

-- 2. Launch a web browser. - 3.
-In the address field of your web browser, enter the IP address of the switch.

-If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 18 or Access the switch off-network on page 27.

-If you did not yet register the switch with your NETGEAR account, the Register to unlock all features page displays.
+- 1. Connect your computer to the same network as the switch. - You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable. - 2.
+Launch a web browser. - 3.
+In the address field of your web browser, enter the IP address of the switch. - If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 17 or Access the switch off-network on page 26. - The Local Device Login page displays. - If you did not yet register the switch with your NETGEAR account, the Register to unlock all features page displays.
 For more information, see Register the switch on page 31.